2005–06 USM Alger season

 In the 2005–06 season, USM Alger competed in the Division 1 for the 26th time, as well as the Algerian Cup.
 It was their 11th consecutive season in the top flight of Algerian football.
 They were competing in Ligue 1, the CAF Champions League and the Algerian Cup.

+Squad list

+Players and squad numbers last updated on 25 May 2006.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Players may hold more than one non-FIFA nationality.